 Virtual meetings can often be productivity drainers when they are abused.
-Here at monday.com, we’ve established some clear parameters for when (and when not) to videoconference.
+Here at monday.com, we’ve established some clear ground rules for when (and when not) to videoconference.

 Speaking of best practices: here are a few to keep in mind around your virtual meetings.

 Rule number one of any productive meeting is that it has a clear purpose.
-Make sure everyone in attendance at your virtual meeting knows what the objective is before the meeting starts and understands what needs addressed and accomplished during your time together.
+Make sure everyone in attendance at your virtual meeting knows what the objective is before the meeting starts, and understands what needs to be addressed and accomplished during your time together.

 To keep your virtual meeting on track, you need an agenda.
 Without a roadmap for the conversation, your attendees might get sidetracked–which can make your meeting last longer and can lead to objectives not being met.
 Keep everyone working toward the objectives with action items and topics that must be covered before the virtual meeting wraps up.

 3. Assign roles and responsibilities for attendees